NorseJedi/opnsense-bind9/README.md

 # OPNSense Bind9 Host-sync
 This is a handy little utility I wrote when playing around with Bind9 as a DNS server for my local network.
 All it does is download the DHCP leases from OPNSense and generates Bind9 zone-files with those hosts, both A-records and PTR-records.

+Note that this is made for use with the ISC DHCPv4 server on OPNSense.
+It will not work with the ISC DHCPv6 server, and it probably won't work with the Kea DHCP server either.

 ## Building
 You'll need to have [rust](https://www.rust-lang.org/) installed.
 Simply run `cargo build -r` and the binary will be in `target/release/opnsense-bind9`